 - Vermont Medicaid information on Benefits.gov: Learning the rules for Medicaid qualification is vital, as Medicaid may be the only source of payments for many forms of medical care and so may prevent you from losing your life savings.
 Medicaid covers long term care and nursing home care for qualifying individuals, while most other types of insurance including Medicare do not provide this type of coverage.

-While these resources can give you general background assistance and, in some cases, may be able to provide you with some help, there is no substitute for personalized legal advice that you could receive from elder law attorneys at Unsworth LaPlante, PLC.
+While these resources can give you general background assistance and, in some cases, may be able to provide you with some help, there is no substitute for personalized legal advice that you could receive from elder law attorneys at Unsworth LaPlante, PLLC.

 General Elder Law Resources